nunet/device-management-service/dms/jobs/README.md

 }
 ```

-- `proposed` `Pod`: collection of jobs that need to be executed on the same machine.
+- `proposed` `dms.jobs.Pod`: collection of jobs that need to be executed on the same machine.

 ```
 type Pod struct {